wilas/vbkick/examples/POSTINSTALL.md

 #### Why?

- - no extra users and SSH keys needed to run postinstall scripts (more secure for kickstarting hardware machine, useful for production env. e.g. with PXE)
+ - no extra users and SSH keys needed to run postinstall scripts (more secure, useful for production env. e.g. with PXE)
- - easy way for tuning box/PC during installation (tuning.sh as an example) - running puppet manifest, ansible playbooks is just one line :-) (puppet modules, ansible playbooks may be downloaded during kickstarting [if usb_stick then earlier upload to flash disc], git clone is also possible - do what you need)
- - help creates bootable (auto install) usb stick or os_img.iso with almost same kickstart.cfg and sh scripts as already tested in virtual env. (your PC crash and you need quickly new one with same apps as earlier)
+ - help creates bootable (auto install) usb stick or os_img.iso with almost same kickstart.cfg and shell scripts as already tested in virtual env. (your PC crash and you need quickly new one with same apps as earlier)
  - cons: may not work for every OS
  - cons: postinstall commands are exec only once

 #### Good to know

-If something fail during installation, e.g puppet was not installed (maybe puppet repo was temporary unavailable) then anyway postinstall process is continued and completed (mean: all sh scripts exec).
+If something fail during installation, e.g puppet was not installed (maybe puppet repo was temporary unavailable) then anyway postinstall process is continued and completed (mean: all shell scripts exec).
 After runing `vbkick validate VM_NAME` you should realize that puppet was not installed.
-Next step should be login into box, go into postinstall dir (e.g. cd /var/tmp/postinstall)(dir was already created by kickstart) and run: sh puppet.sh (there is no objection to run that scrip also via SSH).
+Next step should be login into box, go into postinstall dir (e.g. cd /var/tmp/postinstall)(dir was already created by kickstart) and run: bash puppet.sh (there is no objection to run that scrip also via SSH).

 #### Use Case flow: